A-M-D-R-3-W/llmFunctionWrapper/README.md

 ## Detailed Look at Creating Your ToolWrapper() Function Descriptions

 ### Required and Optional Parameters:
-- `function_ref` (Required, `callable`): The actual Python function that this wrapper is meant to represent.
-This is the actual function that will be called by by the LLM.
+- `function_ref` (Required, `callable`): The actual Python function that this wrapper is meant to represent, and which will be called by the LLM.
 This parameter must be a callable object (e.g., a function or a method).

 - `purpose` (Required, `str`): A brief description of what the wrapped function does.
 This should be a human-readable string that clearly communicates the function's purpose.